Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Janette Manrara

 Popstar HRVY (Harvey Leigh Cantwell) is the eleventh celebrity contestant confirmed for Strictly Come Dancing.
-He’s had over a billion mixed streams to his identify and a social media following of over 10 million.
+He’s had over a billion mixed streams to his title and a social media following of over 10 million.
 After promoting out two UK and European excursions, it’s time for HRVY to tackle his subsequent problem: the dance ground.
-After being introduced on KISS Breakfast with Jordan and Perri, HRVY mentioned: “Being on Strictly goes to be such a tremendous expertise and I’m so grateful to be collaborating this 12 months.
-I believe my mum is extra excited that she’ll be capable to see me each Saturday night time now.”
+After being introduced on KISS Breakfast with Jordan and Perri, HRVY stated: “Being on Strictly goes to be such a tremendous expertise and I’m so grateful to be collaborating this yr.
+I feel my mum is extra excited that she’ll have the ability to see me each Saturday night time now.”

 Jamie Laing